Woman on her phone with text "engage more B2B buyers"

 Many people tend to forget about the most critical influencers in B2B—the internal influencers, such as coworkers and direct reports.

-Buying committees that include primary decision-makers, researchers, internal influencers, and end-users are how companies make decisions today.
-B2B revenue teams aren’t just targeting a single person at a business, they are targeting many.
+Buying committees that include primary decision-makers, researchers, internal influencers, and end-users drive company decisions today.
+B2B revenue teams target multiple stakeholders across a business simultaneously.

-This means you need to start thinking about holistic messaging that reaches committee members in charge of researching, reviewing, testing, and buying solutions.
+You need holistic messaging that reaches committee members in charge of researching, reviewing, testing, and buying solutions.
 They might serve distinct roles, but they have the same interests and goals in mind.

 These are the people who are moving the needle for purchases, and they don’t need 5,000+ followers to make an impact.
 If you can reach these internal influencers, you’ll generate demand among audiences with high purchasing intent.

-• Creating a process to “follow” your internal influencers as they switch roles.
-With 65% of people planning to switch jobs this year according to Fortune, staying on top of this is an additional channel for your pipeline.
+• Building a systematic process to stay connected with high-value contacts as they move into new roles and organizations.
+With 65% of people planning to switch jobs this year per Fortune, this is an additional pipeline channel.

 • Building out accessible, educational content that will reach multiple members of a buying committee.